Avrhambi/Joby/README.md

 # Joby (Frontend)

-A small React single-page application for creating and managing personalized job notifications.
+A React application for creating and managing personalized job notifications.

 This frontend was scaffolded with Create React App and uses React Router for navigation.
 The app expects a backend API (by default at http://localhost:8001) for authentication, user profile, and notification persistence.